Webinar: Green Lab Innovations to Advance Institutional Strategic Goals

 You have a Green Lab designation program, now what?

 Learn how to develop complementary innovative green lab initiatives that foster sustainable research practices while fulfilling institutional sustainability objectives.
-Via examples from the University of Pittsburgh, this session, will cover the guiding strategies, methodology, and tracking methods for green lab offerings.
+Via examples from the University of Pittsburgh and University of Colorado Boulder, this session, will cover the guiding strategies, methodology, and tracking methods for green lab offerings.
 You will leave with an understanding of and ideas about 1) How to further sustainability in laboratory spaces, 2) How to formulate communication plans to ensure programmatic success, and 3) Lessons learned.

 Approaches covered in this session will include a program promoting greener choice product offerings that help advance sustainable laboratory spend, a circular economy solution for pipette tip boxes (which often can’t otherwise be recycled in single stream collection), and ultra low temperature freezer defrosting and rebate offerings and strategy.